chinalwb/Android-Rich-text-Editor/README.md

 * Superscript
 * Subscript

-Demo for quote feature:
+Demo for quote feature (NEW in 0.0.3):
 -----------------
  ![image](https://github.com/chinalwb/are/blob/master/ARE/demo/quote_demo.png)

-Demo for font color feature:
+Demo for font color feature (NEW in 0.0.3):
 -----------------
  ![image](https://github.com/chinalwb/are/blob/master/ARE/demo/fontcolor_demo.png)

-Demo for emoji feature:
+Demo for emoji feature (NEW in 0.0.3):
 -----------------
  ![image](https://github.com/chinalwb/are/blob/master/ARE/demo/emoji.gif)